 bite those corners real good. concentrate the rod on those sidewalls with a tight arc to prevent undercut too.

 rake , dont peck...a file works for this too

 use a chipping hammer or even the corners of a file with a raking motion, dont peck like a chicken or you might put divots in the base metal and fail your welding test.

-if allowed, use a grinder to feather tacks and clean weld...but just like Bon Qui Qui had said..."Dont get crazy!"
+if allowed, use a grinder to feather tacks and clean weld...but ..."Dont get carried away!"